Walther Model 8

-The Walther Model 8 was a 6.35mm single-action pocket pistol manufactured by Carl Walther CmbH between 1920 and 1940.
+The Walther Model 8 was a 6.35mm single-action pocket pistol manufactured by Carl Walther GmbH between 1920 and 1940.
 It was fed by an 8-round magazine and chambered in .25 ACP.
 The Model 8 is a blowback pistol with a concealed hammer and has several design features that were innovative for Walther, including fewer parts and an easier disassembly.

 The Model 8 was produced at the about same time as the smaller and less popular Walther Model 9.

 Description

 The Model 8 was approximately 130mm in length, and weighed 12.5 ounces.
 The slide fully covered the barrel, and the trigger guard served as a take-down (disassembly) lever, securing the recoil spring, with no barrel bushing.
 In order to disassemble, the hinged trigger guard had to be pulled down, then the slide was pulled back and up.
 On the left side of the slide was stamped Walther's Patent Mod.
 8. over the Walther banner.
 Stamped on the right side of the slide was Waffenfabrik Walther Zella-Mehlis (Thür.)
 These inscriptions were found on all variants.
 There are 16 triangular, angled grooves on each side of the slide.
 Cross-hatched hard rubber grips held enameled medallions: on the left side, the "CW" (Carl Walther) monogram, and on the right "6.35", with the serial number on the right side grip tang.
 Proof marks indicating the place and date of manufacture appear above the trigger in some variants.
 The Model 8 was produced with a standard blued finish, and was also made with nickel plate or gold plate, ivory or wood grips, and engraving on those intended as gifts.
 A rare variant was manufactured with an aluminum alloy frame and was considerably lighter at 280 grams (9 ounces).